 AMFS works with CU Boulder and professional ensembles to bring residencies to the classrooms of the Roaring Fork Valley.
 The 2018-2019 school year’s offerings include:

-CU Boulder – Brass Quintet and Wind Quintet: (April 9-10, 2018) For the second year in a row, both the University of Colorado Brass Quintet and the Wind Quintet will join us for a joint residency, offering interactive concerts for elementary schools, side-by-side rehearsal and masterclass opportunities for middle and high school bands, and live performances for all schools.
-During their residency, the brass and woodwind players will present a performance at the Basalt Regional Library as part of the Music at the Library concert series on April 10, 2018 at 5:30 pm.
+CU Boulder – Brass Quintet and Wind Quintet: (April 15-17, 2019) For the third year in a row, both the University of Colorado Brass Quintet and Wind Quintet will join us for a joint residency, offering interactive concerts for elementary schools, side-by-side rehearsal and masterclass opportunities for middle and high school bands, and live performances for all schools.
+During their residency, the brass and woodwind players will present a performance at the Basalt Regional Library as part of the Music at the Library concert series on Tuesday, April 16, 2019 at 5:30 pm.